bookingactivities/booking-activities/readme.txt

 *The user must be logged in to book an event.*

-/!\ Booking form displayed via shortcode are not bound to WooCommerce at all.
+/!\ Booking forms displayed via shortcode are not bound to WooCommerce at all.
 If you want to bind a WC product to a calendar, check "Use it with WooCommerce" in this FAQ.

 = Display the calendar only =